Haroli Tehsil

 Haroli is one of the five major tehsils in Una, Himachal Pradesh.
-It is an Assembly constituency with a city headquarter located 6km south from the District headquarters of Una.
+It is an Assembly constituency with a city headquarter located 6 km south from the District headquarters of Una.

-Villages near Haroli include Dharampur (3km), Palkwah (3km), Kangar (3km), Rora (3km), and Lower Badehra (4km).
+Villages near Haroli include Dharampur (3 km), Palkwah (3 km), Kangar (3 km), Rora (3 km), and Lower Badehra (4 km).
 Haroli is further surrounded by Una City towards the east, Mahilpur City towards the west, Garhshankar City towards the south, and Bangana City towards the north.
 Nangal, Hoshiarpur, Nawanshahr, Hamirpur are cities near Haroli.
 This place is on the border of the Una District and Hoshiarpur District.
 Hoshiarpur District, Garhshankar is located towards the south of Haroli.
 It is near to the Punjab State Border.